-A good domain name is as valuable as a memorable tag-line or catchy jingle.
-Many a multi-billion dollar business began as a $10 URL and an idea.
-That’s why domain disputes can get ugly, and an experienced domain dispute lawyer could mean the difference between winning and loosing.
+A good domain name is as valuable as a memorable tagline or catchy jingle.
+Many a multibillion dollar business began as a $10 URL and an idea.
+That’s why domain disputes can get ugly.
+An experienced domain dispute lawyer could mean the difference between winning and loosing.

 Protecting Your Domain(s) Is Important In Today’s Marketplace

 Our team of Internet lawyers know everything there is to know about domain disputes, URL intellectual property and cybersquatting.
 We’ve also brokered large-scale domain sales and negotiated favorable settlements in domain-related lawsuits.

 Internet domains work like real estate speculation — but instead of terra firma, it involves staking out exclusive sections of the Internet for development.
 Each domain has two types of “identifiers” — a number (i.e., 172.16.254.1) and an alpha-numeric string (i.e., yoururlhere.com).
 Problems usually arise when one party feels another party has used an alpha-numeric identifier confusingly similar to a copyrighted or trademarked name or title.

 Since the late 1990s, the Internet has been a bit like the Wild, Wild West.
 Whoever got to a stake or parcel first, got the claim.
 This of course created problems for companies who had already gone to great lengths to stakeout brands, copyrights, patents and trademarks associated with business names.

 Due to the increase in cybersquatting cases, officials passed the federal Anti-cybersquatting Consumer Protection Act, which allows trademark holders to control domains with the same names.
 Fortune 500 companies and small start-ups have used the law extensively to protect their digital intellectual property.

 WIPO Uniform Domain Dispute Resolution Process